Helen Merrill

 Helen Merrill (born Jelena Ana Milcetic; July 21, 1929) is an American jazz vocalist.
-Her first album, the eponymous 1954 recording Helen Merrill (with Clifford Brown), was an immediate success and associated her with the first generation of bebop jazz musicians.
+Her first album, the eponymous 1954 recording Helen Merrill (with Clifford Brown on EmArcy), was an immediate success and associated her with the first generation of bebop jazz musicians.
 After an active 1950s and 1960s, Merrill spent time recording and touring in Europe and Japan, falling into obscurity in the United States.
-In the 1980s and '90s, she was under contract with Verve and her performances in America revived her profile.
-Known for her emotional, sensual vocal performances, her career continues in its sixth decade with concerts and recordings.
+In the 1980s and 1990s, she was recorded by EmArcy, JVC and Verve, and her performances in America revived her profile.

 Early life and career

-Jelena Ana Milcetic was born in New York to Croatian immigrant parents.
+Jelena Ana Milcetic was born in New York to Croatian immigrant parents Frano and Antonija Marija.
+Frano was born in Vantačići, and Antonija Marija in Malinska; unusually, both were born Milčetić.
 She began singing in jazz clubs in the Bronx in 1944 when she was fourteen.
+She had three sisters and a brother who died before she was born.
 By the time she was sixteen, Merrill had taken up music full-time.
-In 1952, Merrill made her recording debut when she was asked to sing "A Cigarette For Company" with Earl Hines; the song was released on the D'Oro label, created specifically to record Hines' band with Merrill.
-Etta Jones was in Hines' band at the time and she too sang on this session, which was reissued on the Xanadu label in 1985.
-At this time, Merrill was married to musician Aaron Sachs.
-They divorced in 1956.
+In 1952, Merrill made her recording debut when she was asked to sing "A Cigarette for Company" with Earl Hines; the song was released on the D'Oro label, created specifically to record Hines' band with Merrill.
+Etta Jones was in Hines' band at the time and she, too, sang on this session, which was reissued on the Xanadu label in 1985.

 Merrill was signed by Mercury Records to their EmArcy label.
-In 1954, Merrill recorded an eponymous LP; her first issued album featured trumpeter Clifford Brown and bassist Oscar Pettiford.
+In 1954, Merrill recorded an eponymous LP, which featured trumpeter Clifford Brown and bassist Oscar Pettiford.
 The album was produced and arranged by Quincy Jones, who was twenty-one years old.
-The success of Helen Merrill prompted Mercury to sign her for an additional four-album contract.
+The success of Helen Merrill prompted Mercury to sign her to an additional four-album contract.

-Merrill's follow-up' was the 1956 LP, Dream of You, which was arranged by arranger and pianist Gil Evans.
+Merrill's follow-up was the 1956 LP Dream of You, which was arranged and conducted by Gil Evans.
 His arrangements for Merrill laid the foundation for his work with Miles Davis.